XinyueSheng2019/QuasarClassifier/README.md

 ## Dataset Download ##
   For SDSS Stripe82 quasar-targated dataset, the data repository is here: https://www.kaggle.com/sherrysheng97/sdss-stripe82-quasar-targeted-dataset

-  Please download it to your local facility.
+  For PLASTiCC dataset, the data repository is here: https://www.kaggle.com/c/PLAsTiCC-2018

-  For PLASTiCC dataset, the data repository is here: https://www.kaggle.com/c/PLAsTiCC-2018 I would suggest to use Kaggle notebook to run all codes as the storage of the data is super huge (over 35GB).
+  Kaggle notebook is suggested to run all codes.

 ## Packages version